AresValley/Artemis-DB/static/180/description.md

-FT4 is an amateur radio contesting communication protocol developed by Joe Taylor (K1JT) and Steve Franke (K9AN) descended from FT8.
+FT4 is an amateur radio contesting communication protocol developed by Joe Taylor (K1JT) and Steve Franke (K9AN) that is descended from FT8.
+The specifications for FT4 are available on the Princeton Physics website.

+FT4 uses 4-GFSK modulation, transmission takes 4.48s with a 7.5s timing window.
+GFSK modulation is FSK smoothed out with a Gaussian function to maximize power efficiency.
+FT4 transmissions can be decoded at S/N down to -17.5dB.